 Edie laying down newspapers for Wesley to walk on whenever she calls him into the house due to him being covered in oil.

-Howard's many complicated plans for ensuring that his adultery with Marina wasn't discovered (despite it being The Not Secret) - "I think we've really cracked it this time love!"
+Howard's many complicated plans for ensuring that his adultery with Marina wasn't discovered (despite Everybody Knew Already) - "I think we've really cracked it this time love!"
 It was sometimes implied that he was more interested in coming up with the Zany Schemes than the adultery itself.

 Sadist Teacher- Seymour.
 When he is called back to work after years of retirement - "What do you mean, you're not allowed to hit small boys?
 That's what they're for!"